As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too. But where, oh where, is Disney’s?

 While he waited for the extra supplied, he drilled and trained his men.

-This would have been fine, but the Confederates weren’t going to sit around and wait for someone to come to them.
+Training men for battle was a good idea, but the Confederates weren’t going to sit around and wait for someone to come to them.

 It would take an executive order from Lincoln himself to get McClellan to move.